Long term, residential treatment services, ranging from medical stabilization, residential treatment, outpatient to sober living.

 After a successful heroin detox, we hope that all clients have a much clearer idea of where they are in their recovery journey.
 Treatment is the next stage of the rehabilitation process and a chance for you to address the causes and effects of your addiction.
 Our treatment programs are all focused on therapeutic methods and on-site transitional living.
 All of our facilities are designed for your comfort and activities have an emphasis on fun and enjoyment.
 Some of these activities include off-campus excursions like camping, fishing and hiking.

 We offer Residential Treatment, Intensive Outpatient Treatment, Day Treatment or a Partial Hospitalization Program, to help clients move towards a life of sobriety.
 Activities include One-to-One Therapy, Group Therapy, Family and Couples Therapy, a 12 Step Completion Program and an impetus on sharing experiences with fellow peers.

 Brazos Recovery offers ongoing care, even when the treatment phase has finished.
 We understand the differing levels of dependence and are always there to support our current clientele and alumni.

 Heroin withdrawal symptoms can be extremely unpleasant and dangerous.
 Without the appropriate supervision and support, it is practically impossible to detox from heroin.

 What is the safest way to detox from heroin?

 The simple answer is no. Heroin is unforgiving, and both psychological and physical symptoms are what drive addicts into decades of substance abuse.
 While symptoms are unavoidable, we have the experience and medical expertise to limit the effects.
-Heroin detox on your own is near impossible, but with Brazos Recovery Services it is more than achievable.
+Heroin detox on your own is near impossible, but with Brazos Recovery it is more than achievable.